Image Credit: artjazz/Shutterstock.com

 French Construction Market to Maintain 15% Share of European Output

-The French construction market is expected to maintain its share of some 15% of European output throughout the forecast period.
-Real term growth is anticipated to occur throughout the forecast period, although annual growth is likely to remain relatively low at between 1% and 2% during the period.
+The French construction market was expected to maintain its 15% share of European output throughout the forecast period.
+Real term growth was anticipated to occur throughout the forecast period, although annual growth was likely to remain relatively low – between 1% and 2% during the period.

 Italian Construction Market to Retain Market Share of Between 13% and 14%

-The Italian construction market is expected to retain its share at between 13% and 14% of the total European output.
-Italy continues to prepare for the 2006 Winter Olympic Games in Turin, embarking on a programme of improvements in infrastructure, which will further benefit the country’s civil engineering sector, together with the strong emphasis of upgrading its motorway network.
+The Italian construction market was expected to retain its 13–14% share of the total European output.
+During the preparation for the 2006 Winter Olympic Games in Turin, the country continued a program of improvements in infrastructure, to further benefit the country’s civil engineering sector, together with the strong emphasis on upgrading the motorway network.

 UK Construction Market Expects Year-on-Year Growth